GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - STEP+IGES+BREP Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js)
 - Export formats, where applicable:
   - 3DM, DAE, APNG, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, PRWM
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-  - as per the author: OBJ -> PRWM conversion is limited to OBJ containing a single model made of triangles
     - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
       - currently set to 500 x 500 size in the centre of the window
       - the approximate GIF area rectangle will be shown during the GIF generation
       - if the model leaves this area during the GIF generation, due to its motion, the process might error out
       - the larger the model and / or the more colors in the model will affect the size / quality of the resulting GIF file
       - it disregards the background color but does observe the background image with simple color palette
       - consider changing Directional Light color and / or using Ambient Light to avoid poor quality GIF for some models
-  - non-animated / non-rotating models will spin 360 degrees
+      - non-animated models will spin 360 degrees
       - see the `legobrick` generated GIF examples and their optimized / resized version in the `images` folder
     - Animated PNG (APNG) exports are powered by [UPNG.js](https://github.com/photopea/UPNG.js) and [Pako.js](https://github.com/nodeca/pako)
       - almost the same features as in the Animated GIF export, see above
       - use some background image to avoid visual anomalies (artifacts) in the resulting file due to transparency:
         - where applicable, use the `Eq` checkbox to apply equirectangular scene background
         - where applicable, use the `G` button to add grayish linear gradient as a scene background
         - use `black.gif` `white.gif` `dark_blue.png` files found in the `images` folder as a simple choice for background image
       - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
       - currently set for Lossy PNG to speed up processing but with a comment on how to change it to full color if required
     - JSON import / export is actually three.js created format:
       - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry and can export to current JSON format
       - JSON Viewer is using r135 of three.js and cannot open legacy format
     - OBJ exporter might currently, along with the exported MTL file, export multiple copies of the same texture but under different names:
       - Keep 1 copy of the texture and rename it if you wish, then update the corresponding MTL file entries to point to that texture
       - Delete all other copies of that same texture
       - Some models look better in OBJ format and this bug might eventually get fixed
     - DAE (Collada) exporter might currently export multiple copies of the same texture but under different names:
       - Keep 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
       - Delete all other copies of that same texture
       - This bug might eventually get fixed
 - Buttons, where applicable:
   - `A` - animations
   - `E` - edges